anbox-cloud/discourse-docs/howto/manage/web-dashboard.rst

 Register a Ubuntu One account in Anbox Cloud Appliance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you followed the instructions in :ref:`tutorial_installing-appliance` to
+If you followed the instructions in :ref:`tut_installing-appliance` to
 install the Anbox Cloud Appliance, you already registered your Ubuntu
 One account.